ACE-Genomics/wxspipe/README.md

 ## Before you go

-This scripts use SLURMACE library.
+These scripts use SLURMACE library.
 To install it just run the *install\_slurmace.sh* script provided here.
 This should install the perl module into your local PERL5 directory.

 ```bash
 curl -sL https://raw.githubusercontent.com/asqwerty666/wespipe/refs/heads/main/install_slurmace.sh | bash